nipreps/fmriprep/docs/faq.rst

 Skipping the FreeSurfer `reconall` step
 -----------------------------------------
 We have added a flag called `--fs-no-reconall` to pass through.
 This will skip the FreeSurfer reconall processing.
+Please be aware that providng *fMRIPrep* the FreeSurfer license with the `--fs-license-path` flag is still required.